jaejinchoi/FFP/README.md

 * -r [PATH]
     Input previous matrix, and add more items to the matrix without calculating a whole
 * -d
-    Output Jensen-Shannon distance matrix instead of Jsensen-Shannon divergence matrix which is default
+    Output Jensen-Shannon distance matrix instead of Jensen-Shannon divergence matrix which is default
     Square root(JS divergence) = JS distance